determined-ai/workshops/README.md

 # Workshops Repo
-Public repo to store files for customer, partner, and internal workshops
+Public repo to store files for customer, partner, and internal workshops.